purboo/ydweb/README.md

 # YDWeb: Console-Based Youdao Dictionary

-`ydweb` is a console-based dictionary with contents crawled from the youdao website.
-No APIs are required.
+`YDWeb` is a console-based dictionary with contents crawled from the youdao website. **No APIs are required**.
+Moreover, with the offline dictionaries which contains common English/Chinese words, most of the time lookup can be instant.

 ## To-Do List